 Most chairs are made from premium-grade cedar.
-I cut cost and used 5/4 X 6 cedar decking for the legs and arms of my chair and 1 X 4 standard grade pine for the chair slats and braces.
-For bolting the legs and arm components together, I used ¼" x 3" stainless carriage bolts with washers and nuts.
-For attaching the seat slats and back slats, I used 1-1/4", #6 stainless square drive drywall screws.
+I cut costs and used 5/4 x 6 cedar decking for the legs and arms of my chair and 1 x 4 standard grade pine for the chair slats and braces.
+For bolting the legs and arm components together, I used ¼-inch x 3-inch stainless carriage bolts with washers and nuts.
+For attaching the seat slats and back slats, I used 1¼-inch, #6 stainless square drive drywall screws.

 I used brown craft paper to layout the chair plans.
-On the paper, I drew a 1” x 1” grid with an ink pen large enough to fit the braces, one arm and one leg.
+On the paper, I drew a 1-inch x 1-inch grid with an ink pen large enough to fit the braces, one arm, and one leg.
 I transferred the drawing to the grid using the dimensions provided.
 These French curves came in handy to draw the curved parts of the leg.

 For the slats and vertical support members, I would not need a pattern.
 I cut the patterns out of the paper to transfer onto the cedar boards.